warren-bank/testing-readme-before-commit/README.md

     >     > checkbox that
     >     > * when:
-              * `checked`
               * one or more _saved HTTP Requests_ are selected
-              * a download tool is actived from the list
+              * a download tool is chosen/activated from the list
-    >     > * triggers:
+    >     > * if `checked`:
-              * an interactive `file picker` dialog to open for each of the selected _saved HTTP Requests_, which allows the user to resume broken downloads to files having a file path that differs from what would be assumed.
-This assumption is based on the following factors:
+              * for each of the selected _saved HTTP Requests_, an interactive `file picker` dialog will open and allow the user to choose the file path for the download.<br>
+                this workflow allows using the external download tool to be used to save data to arbitrary paths within the filesystem,<br>
+                rather than only to the `Download Directory`.<br>
+                this is particularly useful for when the browser begins a download, but fails to complete.<br>
+                in such a case,
+                * if the request was saved&hellip;<br>
+                  or if the browser can re-request the download, and this subsequent request is saved&hellip;<br>
+                  <sub>without actually saving the file, and certainly __NOT__ over writing the previously downloaded partial/incomplete file</sub>
+                * then the interactive dialog would allow the user to browse for this partial/incomplete file download
+    >     > * if not `checked`:
+              * for each of the selected _saved HTTP Requests_, the chosen download tool will begin saving/resuming the requested data.
-                * `Download Directory` preference
+                * this data will be saved to a file in the `Download Directory`
-                * the filename, as determined by the external download tool
+                * the filename will be determined by the external download tool.<br>
+                  factors that the tool may take into consideration:
+                  * a filename component of the requested URL
+                  * a 'content-disposition' header of the response
+                  * command-line options for the tool (in addon preferences)

     >   * _fallback behavior when 'cancel' is chosen in interactive dialog_